GayePaapIsaac/scrapy_tutoriel/README.md

 # scrapy_tutoriel
 ### Content
 Content
-    Introduction to Scrapy: The Data Collection Framework for the Web
-    1. What is Scrapy?
+    -Introduction to Scrapy: The Data Collection Framework for the Web -1.
+What is Scrapy?
-    2. Architecture of Scrapy
+    -2.
+Architecture of Scrapy
-    3. Installing Scrapy
+    -3.
+Installing Scrapy
-          Get started on ubuntu
+     -     Get started on ubuntu
-    4. Creating a Scrapy project
+    -4.
+Creating a Scrapy project
-    5. Creating a Scrapy Spider
+    -5.
+Creating a Scrapy Spider
-    6. Storage of collected data
+    -6.
+Storage of collected data
-    7. Closing
+    -7.
+Closing